 The A-Ball division is the first transitional level of Moreland Little League.
 Counting total runs and winning the game will not be the focus.
 The goal of this level is to continue the atmosphere of fun from T-Ball, but to also patiently introduce some of the key foundational aspects of how to think and move as a baseball player.
 Even during games, instruction is the main emphasis at the A-Ball level.
-Coaches, on both sides of the ball, are to take time, between plays, to review the previous play in order to guide the players about how to think through and execute the core skills of this level.
+Coaches, on both sides of the ball, are to take time, between plays, to review the previous play in order to guide the players about how to think through and execute the core skills of this level (See 6.4(A))for a list of these core skills).
 Instead of cultivating a competitive atmosphere, the goal at this level is to instill in the players the habit of listening and learning from coaches and managers from both teams.